The Beatles: Get Back

 Meanwhile John Lennon, cross-legged on the floor, dressed in a granddad shirt and plimsolls muses, ‘we are no longer students of philosophy on a gap year in India’.
 What is it about John that is so compelling?
 Much has been written about his personal struggles during this period.
 He is just 29-years-old.
 He comes across with a glamour, intelligence and complexity that is never starry.
 He seems so contemporary; timeless.
 We cannot underestimate just how radical everything about him was in 1969.

 By his side, Yoko Ono.
 Spectral and always there.
-It is a curious dynamic, at times suffocating to witness but any more symbiotic that Paul and Linda?
+It is a curious dynamic, at times suffocating to witness, but any more symbiotic that Paul and Linda?
 Well, perhaps at least Linda knew when to give Paul space.
 And then in the next moment, they are all jamming together, Yoko primal screaming to Freakout Jam, Paul on Ringo’s drums driving it forward, clearly loving every minute of it.
 ‘We should put it on the finished album,’ says John.
 ‘I think you’re nuts, the both of you,’ says Paul affectionately.

 Despite the horse-wrangling behind the scenes, there is little evidence in the documentary of clashing egos or eye-rolling histrionics.
 That was yet to come.
-Money talks, George walks and then they convince him to come back.
+Money talks, George walks, and then they convince him to come back.
 ‘Fuck that, I’m going to do me for a bit …’ he says.
 Did it have to end this way?
-Could they not have taken some time off, got rid of Allen Klein and reconvened when the direction of the 70s had become more clear?
+Could they not have taken some time off, gotten rid of Allen Klein and reconvened when the direction of the 70s had become more clear?
 The wounds of abandonment and loss were always there.
 Sometimes we need to break down to break through.

 With thanks to: